paularintaharri/OpenWeatherApp/README.md

 The frontend is a simple application implemented with the React framework.
 It retrieves weather data through the backend API and displays it in a simple table.

-Instructions on how to get the frintend project up and running can be found in the frontend's [README.MD](frontend/README.md) file.
+Instructions on how to get the frontend project up and running can be found in the frontend's [README.MD](frontend/README.md) file.

 ## Future development